mozilla-services/socorro/docs/unittesting.rst

 Configuration
 -------------

-We shouldn't attempt to pass command line arguments to nosetests because it passes them into the test environment which breaks socorro's configuration behavior.
+We should not attempt to pass command line arguments to nosetests because it passes them into the test environment which breaks socorro's configuration behavior.
 Instead, lets set environment variables or create ``~/.noserc`` with desired configurations, for